AG7550/SecretStories/README.txt

 functionality to any buttons.
 When pressing the "To Login"-button, a login screen is opened.

 #### Login
-Here, email and password can be entered to attept login.
+Here, usernameand password for the account can be entered to attept login.
 Press "Create new account" to open the registration window.
-To login use Email: username@email.com Password: password
+To login use Username: username Password: password

 #### Create Account
 Here user information can be entered.
-Currently this information is not stored.
-Both "CREATE ACCOUNT" and "Already have an Account?
-Login" takes you back to the login screen.
+To create an account enter a username, password for locking chats and a password for the account.
+Then press the create account button.

 ## Trouble shooting